ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

    network configuration aspect) for Layer 0 optical networks in model(s) defined outside of this document.

+   This document adds new type definitions to the YANG modules and obsoletes {{?RFC9093}}.
+For further details, see the revision statements of the YANG module in {{yang-code}} or the summary in
+   {{changes-bis}}.

 ## Requirements Language

    The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT",